HenriWahl/dhcpy6d/doc/dhcpy6d.conf.rst

         Uses MAC address from client request as part of address

     **id**
-        Uses ID given to client in configuration file or database as one octet of address, should be in range 0-FFFF
+        Uses ID given to client in configuration file or database as one octet of address, should be in range 0-ffff

     **range**
-        Generate addresses of given ranges
+        Generate addresses of given range like 0-ffff

     **random**
         Randomly created 64 bit values used as host part in address

     **dns**
         Ask DNS server for IPv6 address of client host

+**range = <from>-<to>**
+    Sets range for addresses of category *range*.

+    **from**
+        Starting hex number of range, minimum is 0

+    **to**
+        Maximum hex limit of range, highest is ffff.

 **pattern = 2001:db8::$mac$|$id$|$range$|$random$**